Zhu-Spike-Lab/Robot-SHD/README.md

-# Robot Trajectory & Spiking Heidelbergs' Digits Task for training RSNN
+# Robot Trajectory & Spiking Heidelberg Digits (SHD) Task for training RSNN
-Implementation of Robot Trajectory Task and Spiking Heidelbergs' Digits for training the Recurrent Spiking Neural Network to generate time-varying outputs with the practice of reservoir constraints, plotting gradients & weights changes.
+Implementation of Robot Trajectory Task and Spiking Heidelberg Digits for training the Recurrent Spiking Neural Network to generate time-varying outputs with the practice of reservoir constraints, plotting gradients & weights changes.
 For implemention of Spiking Heidelberg Digits Task, the code is largely inspired by "Bojian Yin, Federico Corradi, Sander M. Bohté.
 Accurate and efficient time-domain classification with adaptive spiking recurrent neural networks".
 Our model didn't do really well for the spiking heidelberg digit task, still work in progress.

 ## Table of Contents